 You are totally in control and can use your device as much or as little as you feel is helpful.

-And you can often share the use of your device with friends and family.
+And you can often share the device with friends and family.

 Keep in mind that if you have a physical or mental health condition, do-it-yourself neurofeedback is NOT a substitute for professional neurofeedback therapy.

-This is nascent technology and these devices are not as reliable as they could be yet.
+This is nascent technology and these devices are not as reliable now as they may be in the future.

 Take a look at product review sites and you’ll see that technical problems are fairly common.